 How do I know what interests me if I have never done research before?

 Begin by browsing the various department and research center web pages.
 Invest time to read about faculty research; you may find a project that grabs your attention in a research area that you weren’t aware of previously.
 In this broad-based search process, you also learn about the wide range of research projects at Harvard and its affiliated hospitals.
 Once you identify a few labs whose research interests you (5 or 6 is usually sufficient), read 1-2 publications from each lab to learn about the group’s research focus, model systems, techniques, and overall goals.
 If you consider the amount of time that you will spend working in the lab or the field, whether it is full-time during the summer or part-time during the academic year, it makes sense to take the time to investigate a number of research options and identify the ones that will likely be a good fit for you and your interests and career goals.

 How do I contact the labs that I am interested in?

-Finally, give a time line of your expected start date, how much time you can devote during the academic term, and what your summer plans.
+Finally, give a time line of your expected start date, how many hours per week you can devote during the academic term, and what your summer plans.

 Most faculty will respond to your email if it is clear that you are genuinely interested in their research and have not simply sent out a generic email.
 If you don’t receive a response with a week or ten days, you can follow up with an email asking if they have had a chance to consider your request.
 (Include you original correspondence at the end of your follow-up email.)
 Often faculty are traveling and don't have regular access to email, so you may have to be patient.